The Buckets by Greg Cravens for February 24, 2021

 4. White tiger swimming

-cabalonrye about 3 years ago
+cabalonrye over 3 years ago

 My favourite past time is look up the long and difficult names they give to explain that skin/anything care is so much better.
 It is good for a hysterical laugh every time.
 “Buy this cream and thanks to its mumbledidock you will have a nice skin.”Look up in dictionary, mumbledidock = aptitude to retain water = the cream is mixed with water and doesn’t separate into water and other ingredients.